JCarroll-OU/Biomimetic-Human-Hand/README.md

   ![WIP: Forearm Assembly, Top](/Renders/assembly%20guide%20top.png)
   ![WIP: Forearm Assembly, Right](/Renders/assembly_guide_right.png)
   ![WIP: Forearm Assembly, Render](/Renders/Phalanx_Assembly_2024-Jun-28_02-02-48AM-000_CustomizedView21154948335_png.png)
-  - Finger assemblies in black, palm assembly in yellow, and wrist is in blue.
+  - Finger assemblies in black, palm assembly in yellow, and wrist in blue.
   ![Concept Art: Production at scale](/Renders/Sheet%20Metal%20Phalanx%20-%20Concept%20Art%20for%20Mk2.png)
-  - Concept art for a future version of this project.
-This is meant to be produced at scale where the cost would be approximately the same as the 3D-printed counterparts.
+  - Folded sheet metal finger assembly concept art.

   ### This is a work in progress!
-  ### Please direct any comments or concerns at james.a.carroll-1@ou.edu.
   More detailed reports, test results, and notes are available upon request.
 Contact me or see the license for information regarding the use, reproduction, and distribution of any of the content associated with this project.
 Thank you!